Composing Linear Layers from Irreducibles: Algebraic Structure of Rotor-based Transformations

 where $\Cl^+(n)\subset\Cl(n)$ is the even subalgebra and $\dagger$ denotes grade-wise reversion.
 The Spin group captures the set of orientation-preserving rotations within $\Cl(n)$.
 The elements $r\in\Spin(n)$, called \textit{rotors}, act on multivectors $x\in\Cl(n)$ through the sandwich product as shown in Fig. \ref{fig:rotor},

-Applying multiple rotors in {\em parallel} instantiates Lem. $\ref{thm:multivector_transfromation}$, where $a_w=r_w$ and $b_w=r_w^\dagger$.
+Applying multiple rotors in {\em parallel} instantiates Lem. $\ref{thm:multivector_transfromation}$, where $a_t=r_t$ and $b_t=r_t^\dagger$.
+We clarify that while the {\em general} Clifford algebra can represent any linear map, restricting to $\Spin(n)$ limits transformations to orthogonal (rotation-preserving) ones.
+Consequently, our construction does not capture arbitrary linear maps.
+In practice, expressivity is recovered by combining multiple rotor modules acting on different subspaces and aggregating their outputs (see Sec.~\ref{sec:experiment}).
 While this sandwich form is useful, we must efficiently parametrize these rotors.
 To do so, we first observe the relationship between $\Spin(n)$ and the more familiar rotation group, $\SO(n)$.